QubesOS/qubes-doc/user/common-tasks/disposablevm.md

 ## Starting an arbitrary program in a DisposableVM from an AppVM ##

 Sometimes it can be useful to start an arbitrary program in a DisposableVM.
+The DisposableVM will stay running so long as the process which started the DisposableVM has not exited.
+Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details [here](https://github.com/QubesOS/qubes-issues/issues/2581#issuecomment-272664009)).
-This can be done from an AppVM by running
+Starting an arbitrary program can be done from an AppVM by running

 ~~~
 [user@vault ~]$ qvm-run '@dispvm' xterm